spluque/scikit-diveMove/README.rst

 `scikit-diveMove` is a Python interface to R package `diveMove`_ for scientific data analysis, with a focus on diving behaviour analysis.
-It has utilities to represent, visualize, filter, analyse, and summarize time-depth recorder (TDR) data.
-Miscellaneous functions for handling position and 3D kinematics data are also provided.  `scikit-diveMove` communicates with a single `R` instance for access to low-level tools of package `diveMove`.
+It has utilities to represent, visualize, filter, analyse, and summarize time-depth recorder (TDR) data. `scikit-diveMove` communicates with a single `R` instance for access to low-level tools of package `diveMove`.

 .. _diveMove: https://github.com/spluque/diveMove